johnhayn-es/johnhayn-es/index.md

 ---
 layout: home
-title: Home
-landing-title: 'John Haynes'
-author: null
-show_tile: false
+description: Designer and strategist
 image: '../assets/images/john.png'
-excerpt_separator: <!--more-->
 ---

+I work with teams to design game-changing products & services through thoughtful research, value-based design strategy and hands-on collaboration.

+This site hosts my [portfolio] [3] and [blog] [4], where I document things I create and share my thoughts about design.

+{% assign reversed_posts = site.posts %}
+{% for post in reversed_posts | limit:1 %}
+{% if post.categories contains "blog" %}
+Most recently, I have written about <a href="{{ post.url }}">{{post.title | downcase}}</a>.
+{% endif %}
+{% endfor %}

+I enjoy running and staying fit.
+I'm interested in the future of work & travel and previously held an advisory positions at Govia Thameslink (2015 and 2019) and London Water-Enabled Transport (2016-2017).
+I play guitar for [The Great Fire ↗] [8]{:target="_blank"}.
+I build and maintain websites for my friends: [Printer’s Playhouse ↗] [6]{:target="_blank"} and [Moar Guitars ↗] [7]{:target="_blank"}.

 ## Career

+In the last 8 years I have held a number of key product and growth roles in small, fast-moving businesses.
+I'm currently  Senior Product Designer at [We Got POP ↗] [1]{:target="_blank"}, where I lead the design team and am the principal designer working on the [Production Portal ↗] [2]{:target="_blank"}.

 I am highly motivated and thrive in a fast-paced environment with an air of uncertainty.
 I am an adept and versatile supporting player, the sort of person that start-up founders seek as a key early employee.
-I have recently focused on design strategy and leadership, defining how the design function supports the business as a whole.

 My career to date combines three interconnected disciplines; design, strategy and storytelling.

 This combination enables me to do the work I do today:

 * Principles; establishing the fundamental purpose of the design function within the organisation
 * Strategy; simple, value-based strategies to help the organisation reach its goals